Parham-17/CoreText/README.md

 — A summary is generated entirely offline
 — The blob animates to indicate completion

-## Why This App Exists
+# Why This App Exists

 Most summarization tools rely on cloud LLMs, requiring your text to be uploaded, processed, and stored elsewhere.
-BLOB is different.
+CoreText is different.
+Additionally, based on the user's needs and context, the summarization style can vary.
+IN one word: Customization!

-It is built for:
+### It is built for:

-Students handling sensitive notes
+- Students handling sensitive notes

-Professionals with confidential documents
+- Professionals with confidential documents

-Researchers dealing with scientific papers
+- Researchers dealing with scientific papers

-Journalists working offline
+- Journalists working offline

-Anyone who values privacy and speed
+- Anyone who values privacy and speed

-Your data belongs to you, not the servers.
+Your data belongs to you, not the servers!

 # Roadmap

-### 🚀 Coming Soon
+## 🚀 Coming Soon

 Camera Document Scanner (VisionKit)

 OCR-to-summary pipeline

-Full revision history
+More AI assistance features on the expanded summary view

-Custom tones
+More custom tones

 Export as PDF

 Widget + App Shortcut

+Multiple Languages

+And many more!

-### 🛠️ Planned Improvements
+## 🛠️ Planned Improvements

+Better UI and UX

+Faster and more accurate results

+More accessibility features